 Best for Nightlife: Hotel Contessa

 Nestled right on the banks of the Riverwalk in San Antonio, Hotel Contessa provides a great home base for those who want to experience a slice of Hill Country nightlife.
 When you stay at the Contessa, you’ll be just a short walk away from all the exciting shops, museums, bars, and restaurants that the Riverwalk has to offer, including the Alamo, Esquire Tavern (one of the oldest watering holes in the city), and dozens of other attractions.
-In addition to being conveniently located, Hotel Contessa is a lovely place to stay—guest suites are decorated in an attractive urban style, with vibrant splashes of color and chic brickwork, and plenty of thoughtful amenities that include a fireplace, floor-to-ceiling windows overlooking downtown, two LCD HD-TVs with in-room movies, a granite-top desk, living room area, coffee maker, fridge, and more.
+In addition to being conveniently located, Hotel Contessa is a lovely place to stay—guest suites are decorated in an attractive urban style, with vibrant splashes of color and chic brickwork, and plenty of thoughtful amenities including living room area, floor-to-ceiling windows overlooking the Riverwalk or city skyline, and more.
 Amenities on the premises include a first-rate day spa, heated outdoor pool, hot tub, and a popular on-site restaurant, Las Ramblas, that serves a tasty breakfast, lunch, and dinner.

 Best for Business: Hyatt Regency San Antonio